hschneid/xflp/README.md

     - Items can be added and removed (current implementation)
     - Items can only be added.
 Implementation can be way simpler and performance is better.
 - Refactoring of current container service methods, which improves performance
+- Added check for duplicate positions, which maybe bring a bit of performance
 - Import function checks, which type of container is necessary.
+- After import, some values of items are checked for validity.

 ### 0.4.1
 - Add immersive depth